STIXProject/stixproject.github.io/documentation/utilities/index.md

 * Package them as a gem
 * Include the gem in your Gemfile (if using bundler) or install it manually

-We would be glad to link to a Ruby project providing bindings via the [STIX Discussion List](mailto:stix-discussion-list@lists.mitre.org).
+We would be glad to link to a Ruby project providing bindings.
+Please contact us [stix@mitre.org](mailto:stix@mitre.org).